 Figure 6. (top) Luminescence spectra of [Yb(S,S)-L3](OTf)3 in solution of ethanol : methanol = 4 : 1 at 298 (red dashed) and at 77 K (red solid); in solid state at 298 (blue dashed) and 77 K (blue solid).
 (Middle) Normalized absorption (blue) and emission (red) spectra at 298 K in methanol.
 (Bottom) Experimental energy diagram with related transitions.

 Emission.
 The luminescence has been studied in solution and in the solid state both at room temperature and at 77 K (Figure 6).
-Upon an excitation at 360 nm (Figures S5-S6), the classical Yb(III) emission profile is observed and corresponds to the 2F5/2 →2F7/2 transition in the NIR.
+Upon excitation at 360 nm (Figures S5-S6), the classical Yb(III) emission profile is observed and corresponds to the 2F5/2 →2F7/2 transition in the NIR.
 The emission spectra are similar for both enantiomers (Figure S7).
 Decreasing the temperature down to 77 K considerably narrowed the emission bands, suppressed the “hot bands” contribution and revealed the crystal field splitting fine structure.
 In a threefold symmetry, the 2F7/2 multiplet ground state splits in four CF states noted 0,1,2,3 and in three for the 2F5/2 excited state noted 0’,1’,2’.7 In the 77 K solid state spectrum, four signals - three main peaks and one shoulder - can be clearly identified using Gaussian deconvolution (Figure S8, 979.2, 989.8, 998.2, 1013.7 nm) and consequently the energy diagram can be deduced assigning the 979.2 nm (10213 cm-1) as the zero-line transition (ZLT) (0, 109, 194, 348 cm-1).
 This simple spectroscopic experimental measurement enables a direct reading of the 2F7/2 ground state CF. In frozen solution, the similar structure induces a comparable energy diagram obtained from the luminescence spectrum (Figures 6 and S8, 0, 107, 201, 355 cm-1).
 Note that the experimental error for such measurements is in the nanometer range and corresponds to a precision in the energy splitting determination estimated to +/- 10 cm-1.
 The two CF splitting obtained in frozen solution and in the solid state at 77 K are almost identical, indicating that the coordination sphere remains the same in both cases.
 It is well known that the total CF splitting is a signature of the local symmetry of the Yb(III) coordination polyhedron.
 In the present case, the total splitting noted CF is small, about 348 cm-1 in the solid state (355 cm-1 in frozen solution).
 This value is perfectly in line with that previously determined in the literature for three-fold complexes like tris-dipicolinate (CF = 348 cm-1), helicates (CF = 372 cm-1), or murex complexes (CF = 366 cm-1)11b and much lower than that of C2v (CF = 670 cm-1) or even lower symmetry complexes (CF up to 880 cm-1).
 Finally, the luminescence lifetime for the two enantiomers of the Yb(III) complex has been measured (Figure S9) and fitted with a perfect mono-exponential decay giving  = 6.1–6.2 µs, in the classical range for non-deuterated Yb(III) complexes in organic solution.